MOUSE: P.I. For Hire vs Sword of the Sea

 Pick MOUSE: P.I.
 For Hire if

-• You love Cuphead's art style and want a shooter.
+• You love Cuphead's art but want a fast-paced FPS.

 Pick Sword of the Sea if